 3. take the horse carriage 6eur uphill and 3eur downhill

-Neuschswanstein Castle looked exactly like storybook illustrations of your favorite fairy castle with its towers, turrets, frescoes, and throne hall.
+As we approach closer, Neuschswanstein Castle looked exactly like storybook illustrations of your favorite Disney fairy castle with its towers, turrets, frescoes, and throne hall.

 You need to take a guided tour to go inside the castle.
 As we took the tour inside the castle at our allocated time, we learned that the story behind this beautiful castle is less idyllic.
 King Ludwig II of Bavaria commissioned the cliffside castle in 1868, just two years after Austria and Bavaria were conquered by Prussia during the Austro-Prussian War (sometimes called the Seven Weeks’ War), effectively stripping Ludwig II of his powers.
 He quickly retreated into a private fantasy world, surrounding himself with opulent castles where he could live out his dreams of being a true, sovereign king.
 Ludwig II never got to see the final Neuschswanstein.
 He died in 1886 while the final towers weren’t completed until 1892.
 But within weeks of his sudden and mysterious death, the magnificent castle was opened to the public, where it quickly became one of the region’s most visited attractions.
 The tour took 20 minutes.
 Be prepared to walk up and down along the stairs as you marvel at the interiors inside and if you bring young children, you have to leave the stroller outside.
 At the end of the tour you have the opportunity to take in views of the surrounding Bavarian countryside from its hilltop perch.

 When the tour finish we stroll thru the castle grounds.
 The castle is surrounded by beautiful gardens and scenic views of the Bavarian Alps.
 You can also shop for souvenirs at the souvenir shops near the castle where you can purchase postcards, magnets, and other souvenirs to remember your visit.